ORNL/ReSolve/README.md

 ```

 ## Support
-For any questions or to report a bug please submit a [GitLab issue](https://code.ornl.gov/ecpcitest/exasgd/resolve/-/issues).
+For any questions or to report a bug please submit a [GitHub issue](https://github.com/ORNL/ReSolve/issues).

 ## Authors and acknowledgment
-Primary author of this project is Kasia &#346;wirydowicz <kasia.swirydowicz@pnnl.gov>.
+Primary authors of this project are Kasia &#346;wirydowicz <kasia.swirydowicz@pnnl.gov> and Slaven Peles <peless@ornl.gov>.

 Development of this coede was supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC, a collaborative effort of two DOE organizations—the Office of Science and the National Nuclear Security Administration—responsible for the planning and preparation of a capable exascale ecosystem—including software, applications, hardware, advanced system engineering, and early testbed platforms—to support the nation's exascale computing imperative.